Alberta Economy

 - AER

 - — Alberta Energy Regulator.
 The provincial body that licences wells, pipelines, and energy projects.
-Their data is a leading indicator of industry confidence.

 - LFS

 - — Labour Force Survey.
 Statistics Canada's monthly employment survey.
-It produces the unemployment rate, employment count, and participation rate you see in headlines.

 - Participation rate

 - — The share of working-age people who are either employed or actively looking for work.
-A falling unemployment rate with a falling participation rate can mean people stopped looking, not that they found jobs.